eqlabs/vanilla-platform/README.md

 This will run the `start-rpc` and the `start-explorer` make commands.The explorer is available at http://localhost:8000

+The accounts and corresponding keys generated are listed in [test-accounts.md](test-accounts.md)

 To view available addresses and such run:

     make rpc-logs